 Squarespace pricing - Squarespace distinguishes between regular websites and eCommerce sites.
-A Personal plan is the lowest-price plan (at $144/annually as of 8/17) and can work for some small businesses.
+A Business plan is needed for most small businesses (at $216/annually as of 7/19).
 Here is the Squarespace pricing page:

-Weebly pricing - The Starter plan is the lowest-price plan that gives you your own unique domain name (at $96/annually as of 8/17).
-They also have a free plan, but you will have to be satisfied with a website name that includes the Weebly name, such as "mywebsite.weebly.com," which isn't ideal for a business.
+Weebly pricing - The Starter plan is the lowest-price plan that gives you your own unique domain name without Weebly branding (at $96/annually as of 7/19).
+They also have a free plan and you can even use a custom domain name with their Connect plan, but it will have the Powered by Weebly logo at the bottom.
 Here is the Weebly pricing page:

 Cost considerations - Squarespace and Weebly each have pricing plans to work for a variety of websites, from basic to complex.
 There are discounts for paying for your website annually, rather than by month.
 The goals of your website can also affect how much it costs to create and run.
 A website that offers online shopping (known as eCommerce) is more expensive than a website that provides information because eCommerce sites must include a way for customers to select and pay for products.
 Other conveniences for your website that can cost you money for monthly subscriptions include invoicing, appointment and reservation scheduling, Google apps integration, and newsletter services.
 If your budget is tight, you can launch a website with one page and then add pages and features over time as your budget allows.
 You can also save money by taking over some of the website design tasks yourself with my help, as well as writing some or all of the text, which I can proofread and edit, and providing images that are licensed for commercial use.